protocol/launchpad/docs/filecoin/filecoin-cryptoeconomics.md

 ---
-description: Add the subtitle here
+description: Storage Providers, Clients, and the Economy
 ---

 ## The Filecoin Economy